20 Free Things to Do in La Jolla, California

 Free things to do in La Jolla: Check out Clam's Cave

 It’s best to see them all by kayak, but La Jolla is home to seven sea caves between La Jolla Shores and La Jolla Cove.
-Most are only visible by kayak, however, you can see Clam’s Cave from Goldfish Point on Coast Blvd.
+The cave you can see from land is Clam’s Cave, located at Goldfish Point on Coast Blvd.

-The caves are perched in 75 million-year-old sea cliffs.
-As you might imagine, everything from immigrants to contraband whiskey has been smuggled into the area via the ocean and hidden inside them.
-Most kayakers enter the ocean at La Jolla Shores beach and paddle out toward the caves.
+The caves are perched in 75-million-year-old sea cliffs.
+As you might imagine, everything from people to contraband whiskey has been smuggled into the area via the ocean and hidden inside them.

-If you don’t have a kayak, it’s easy to rent one or book a tour of the caves.
-(It’s possible to walk inside Sunny Jim’s Cave through The Cave Store though adults pay a $4 entrance fee.)
+If you don’t have a kayak, renting one or booking a cave tour is easy.
+(It’s also possible to walk inside Sunny Jim’s Cave through The Cave Store, though adults pay a small entrance fee.)

 16. Mt.
 Soledad Veterans Memorial